thankgodchinedu/alx-airbnb-database/database-adv-script/README.md

 - **database_index.sql** → Contains `CREATE INDEX` commands.
 - **index_performance.md** → Explains the indexes created and documents performance improvements using `EXPLAIN` and `ANALYZE`.

+---

+# Task 4 – Optimize Complex Queries

+## Overview

+This task focuses on analyzing a complex query that retrieves bookings along with user, property, and payment details.
+We refactored the query to reduce execution time by:
+- Selecting only necessary columns.
+- Using indexes created in Task 3.
+- Verifying improvements with `EXPLAIN ANALYZE`.

+## Deliverables

+- **perfomance.sql** → Contains the original query, analysis, and optimized query.
+- **optimization_report.md** → Documents performance analysis and improvements.